 January and February are tough months, we are all trying to eat healthier after the indulgence that was Christmas, but its hard.
 In our family we have 3 birthdays, that means 3 birthday cakes and at least two parties.... and a party wouldn't be a party without party food, right?

-However I have a few tips and tricks to make traditionally unhealthy food, healthier.
+However I have a few tips, tricks and cheats to make traditionally unhealthy food, healthier.
 I've adapted nearly all of my recipes over the years and perfected the art of improving their nutrition without compromising on taste!

 This means I can sit back and watch my kids indulging on their favourite sweet treats, safe in the knowledge that its more than just junk they're eating!